storyblok/django-boilerplate/README.md

 The most efficient way to start a storyblok project as a developer would be our [Command Line Interface](https://www.storyblok.com/docs/Guides/command-line-interface).

+For this specific boilerplate we created a full tutorial: https://www.storyblok.com/tp/add-a-headless-cms-to-python-django-in-5-minutes

 ```
 npm i storyblok-cli -g
 storyblok